 - Collections: browse a list of all of the finding aids in HOLLIS for Archival Discovery

 - Digital Materials: browse a list of all digital materials available via HOLLIS for Archival Discovery

 You can click HOLLIS for Archival Discovery in the upper left corner of every screen to return to the homepage at any time or select Search from the options in the upper right.

 The home page offers several options for searching.
 Using the main search box, enter words or phrases.

 - Enter Esther Peterson letters for results that contain all of these words.

 - Enter Esther OR Peterson OR Letters for results that contain any these words.

 - Enter “Esther Peterson letters” for results that contain this exact phrase.

 Refine your search by using the fields below the text box to limit by type of record (all records, collections, digital materials), finding aid field (title, creator, notes, identifier), and date.

-The default Search all record types will retrieve both collection- and item-level records.
-You may Limit to collections to retrieve only collection-level results.
-Limit to digital materials will search for material accessible online.
+The default search All record types will retrieve both collection- and item-level records.
+You may Limit collections to retrieve only collection-level results.
+Limit digital materials will search for material accessible online.
 Please note that some of this content may only be available to the Harvard community or on campus.